-Subject to state and federal appropriation and budget authority, the Department will establish a budget for FDEP to participate in the AOFA.
-Funding will be provided on a reimbursement basis and is anticipated to defray the costs of four (4) full time equivalent positions1 to serve as regional ETAT representatives.
-Allocation of staff resources to fulfill this agreement will be at the discretion of FDEP.
+Subject to state and federal appropriation and budget authority, the Department will establish a budget for SHPO to participate in the AOFA.
+It is anticipated to defray the costs of three full time equivalent positions.
+Allocation of staff resources to fulfill this agreement will remain at the discretion of SHPO.